How Would You Like to Take a Nantucket Sleighride?

 A recent study published by the Centers for Disease Control says the United States is experiencing "an epidemic of lung injury” and “use of flavored e-cigarettes by youths has become a serious concern.”
 Anyone who has seen or heard current events knows both these...

-The great California gold rush began when sawmill builders found gold in a streambed in 1848.
+What Happened To the Gold Rush?
+The great California gold rush began when sawmill builders found gold in a stream bed in 1848.
 Headlines in newspapers around the world told tall tales of gold lying on the ground just waiting to be picked up.
-Hundreds of thousands of gullible fortune seekers came by...
+Hundreds of thousands of...

 People have lots of friends.
 People are lonely.
 How can this be?